Code-Institute-Submissions/milestoneoneproject/README.md

-### User stories:

-Stories:
-- As a customer, I want to know more about bSentient, its owners and capabilities (eg project work on and skills), because I need to decide if they can help me solve my problem or staff my project.
-- As a trainee or training manager, I want to know more about the trainings offered and the presentation medium (eg online or in classes), because I want to determine if any of the courses suit my needs and preferences.
-- As a trainee or training manager, I want to know how the course or material is structured, because I want to determine if any of the courses suit my needs and preferences.
-- As a recruiter, I want to know more about the background of each professional, because I need to determine if the contractor is a good fit for my contracting needs.
-- As a project manager, I want to know more about the fields that bSentient Specialize in, because I need to determine whether bSentient is a suitable partner for my development outsourcing needs.
-- As a customer, I want to read some bSentient success stories, because it gives me confidence that I have a reliable partner.
-- As a customer, I want a example of customers bSentient already helped, because it gives me confidence that I have a reliable partner.
-- As a customer, I want to link up with the owners and contractors via social media for the future, because I need as much information as possible to determine if they are the right partners for me.
-- As a customer, I want to subscribe to the bSentient news feed, because I want to remain aware of new and updated products and trainings.

 <h2>Features</h2>
 In this section, you should go over the different parts of your project, and describe each in a sentence or so.